Harry LaForme: Honours

 Justice LaForme's own Aboriginal people have recognized his accomplishments with honours such as the 1997 National Aboriginal Achievement Award in the area of Law and Justice and presenting him with at least 6 Eagle Feathers, which symbolize the virtues of honesty, integrity, and respect.
 Aboriginal elders bestowed these and other honours upon Justice LaForme on different occasions, including when he was sworn in as an Appellate Judge.

 In 2007, a $500 first year law student bursary was established in his name at the University of Windsor.
 Justice LaForme was an Olympic Torch carrier for the 2010 Canada Winter Olympic Games.

 In 2013, Justice LaForme was awarded an honorary doctorate in education at Nipissing University.

 In 2017, Justice LaForme was awarded an honorary doctorate of laws, honoris causa (lld) by the Law Society of Upper Canada at its Call to the Bar Ceremony in Toronto.

 LaForme was appointed to the Order of Canada in 2022, with the rank of Officer.

+In 2025, LaForme delivered a keynote address at Tel Aviv University’s Annual Democracy Forum.
+He expressed his feelings of "deep kinship" with the Jewish people and their "ancestral homeland".